 From Singapore through Chicago and ending in Mexico City, we travelled the world with the aim to identify legaltech startups looking to disrupt and improve the legal profession through technology.
 Learn about their experience in the first edition of this global competition.

-28 Oct 2019Faculty, Global, Comparative and European Law, Legaltech and Entrepreneurship
+10 Mar 2020Clinical Education, Global, Comparative and European Law, Legaltech and Entrepreneurship, Management Skills

 IE Venture Days are international events designed to foster the entrepreneurial ecosystem, connecting the best startups, investors, corporations, accelerators and thought-leaders.
 Every Venture Day lasts between 4-8 hours, and its format is a combination of keynote speakers, panel discussions and a startup competition with the most-promising entrepreneurs of the region.

 The conferences are open to the general public, and IE students and alumni as well as individuals from the local and regional entrepreneurial communities are invited to participate.

 We connect international start-ups with investors, accelerators & thought leaders worldwide!Be part of the next big thing